 There are many natural and undeveloped areas throughout Edmonton that contain traditional plants that are important and sacred to Indigenous peoples and should be protected.

 Engagement:

 Indigenous communities are interested in early, meaningful in-person and on-site engagement, to share traditional knowledge, identify issues and concerns and collaborate on possible recommendations.

-The City of Edmonton is committed to keeping First Nation and Métis (Indigenous) communities informed and engaged when projects intersect with Indigenous interests and concerns.
+committed to and Métis informed and concerns.